Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Claiming a benefit is relatively straightforward.
+Claiming the life insurance payout is straightforward.
 Follow these steps to make your claim:

 - Death happened within the contestability period.
 Most policies have a contestability period that remains in place for two years after the plan has been purchased.
-If the policyholder dies before then, the insurance company can launch an investigation and even deny the claim, whether or not the investigation uncovers fraud.
+If the policyholder dies before then, the insurance company can launch an investigation and even deny the claim, even if no fraud is found.

 - Dishonesty during the application process.
 If fraud is discovered after the policyholder’s death — for instance, if the person lied about smoking on the application but died of smoking-related reasons — then the insurance agency can deny the claim.